delinklink/Starting-WebDev/README.md

 # Starting-WebDev
-Playground to begin and try HTML5, CSS3 and JavaScript.
+Playground to begin and try HTML5, CSS3 and JavaScript/JQuery.